brianwatling/redispp/README.md

 - You should be able to build libredispp.a and libredispp.so by typing 'make'
 - Bjam users can type 'bjam'
+- Windows can use the included VC++ 2010 project file.
+Be warned I've set it up to simply call bjam.
+It should be fairly simple to create a regular project or include the source in your own.
 - **WARNING** The unit tests will not pass unless you change TEST_PORT in test/test.cpp.
 The *entire* redis database will be cleared
 - You should run the unit and performance tests with a temporary database, with no production data
 - The performance test will not run unless you start it with a port (ie ./perf 6379)